Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-When I looked at my friend’s photos, I saw the same thing showing up over and over — distracting elements that drew my attention more than his subject.
+When I looked at my friend’s photos, I saw the same thing showing up repeatedly – distracting elements that drew my attention more than his subject.

 About the Need to Eliminate Distractions

-As you can see at the bottom of the frame, someone stuck their head up just as I was making this shot of Cheap Trick singer Robin Zander.
+Someone stuck their head up at the bottom of the frame just as I was making this shot of Cheap Trick singer Robin Zander.
 There’s also a hand on the bottom-left corner.
 Even of those unplanned elements weren’t there, the microphone stand slashes right across his face.
 It’s a good moment in the show, but there are too many distractions in this photo.

 Background elements can be just as distracting as something blocking your foreground.
 Take a look at this shot from a Trash the Dress session.

 This shot is rife with problems.
 The sky is unappealing.
 There are a lot of people in the background just wandering around.
 The horizon line cuts right through Rebecca’s head.

 There’s a secret to eliminating distractions from your photos.
 Some of you may already know this very simple technique, but I’m going to share this for those who don’t know it yet.

 Here’s what you do if you want to eliminate distractions from your photos.MOVE!